Lesson 1: Your Public Lands - A Brief History

-Indigenous peoples are the most valuable consultants and decision-makers for our public lands.
-This lesson explores how they lead the way.
+As the original occupants of this nation, indigenous peoples are the most valuable consultants and decision-makers when it comes to the future of public lands.
+This lesson explores how they lead the way, whether it be in regard to climate change policy, trail building, and beyond.